johan12345/schoolbook2pdf/README.md

 Known issues
 ------------
 - Text is not selectable and searchable in the resulting PDF files.
-This is probably a limitation of `pdftools`.
+This is probably a limitation of `swftools`.
 Workaround: Run OCR on the PDF, e.g. in Adobe Reader.